 One of the first things you’ll want to do is wash your hands.
-You’ll always want to be as careful as possible around newborns, as to not get them sick.
+You’ll always want to be as careful as possible around newborns to minimize the risk of getting them sick.
 This should also be a key rule for any family members who’ll want to hold the baby.
 It’s good to have some sanitizer around if possible.
 If not, just make sure you have plenty of hand soap.
-This is also very important for relatives who happen to be smokers.
-Thirdhand smoke can affect your newborn, so you’ll want to make sure to protect them as much as possible.
+This is also very important for relatives who are smokers.
+Thirdhand smoke can affect your newborn, so you’ll want to protect them as much as possible.
 It’s in your right to ask them to change clothes and only smoke outside.

 Sit in a Chair for Extra Support

 If you feel a little uneasy, this is the best thing to do to feel more secure.
-Find a nice, supportive chair and sit down.
-When figuring out how to hold a newborn, comfort is key.
-If you’re standing or moving around, you won’t be able to build up as much confidence and may feel anxious as the baby is being passed your way.
+Find a nice supportive chair and sit down.
+When figuring out how to hold a newborn, comfort is crucial.
+If you’re standing or moving around, you won’t build up as much confidence and may feel anxious as the baby is being passed your way.

 Support Baby’s Head and Neck

-Once you figure out how to hold a baby, you’ll find yourself growing more confident.
+Once you figure out how to hold a baby, you’ll grow more confident.
 Newborn babies won’t be as squirmy as babies who are a few months older, making it easy to adjust your hold as they get older.

 Try a Shoulder Hold